 The Company capitalizes all debt issue costs and amortizes them on a method that approximates the effective interest method over the remaining term of the note payable.
-Unamortized debt issue costs of \$124,037 at September 30, 2016 and \$197,959 at December 31, 2015 are presented in the accompanying condensed consolidated balance sheets as a direct deduction from the carrying amount of that debt liability in accordance with ASU 2015-03 (see below).
-The Company adopted this new standard in the first quarter of fiscal 2016.
+Unamortized debt issue costs of \$74,756 at March 31, 2017 and \$99,396 at December 31, 2016 are presented in the accompanying condensed consolidated balance sheets as a direct deduction from the carrying amount of that debt liability in accordance with ASU 2015-03 (see below).
+The Company adopted this new standard in the first quarter of fiscal year 2016.
 The adoption of this standard did not have a material impact on the Company's consolidated financial position and had no impact on its consolidated income or cash flows.
+In addition, the amortization of debt issuance costs is to be reported as interest expense under ASU 2015-03 (ASC 835-30-45-3).
+During the three months ended March 31, 2017 and March 31, 2016, the amortization of debt issuance costs was \$24,640 and \$24,641, respectively.